Key points at a glance

 Conducting Research and Development (R&D) is a great way to prove you are in a differentiated business that is seeking to challenge the status quo.
 The Australian Government incentivises businesses to innovate by offering generous tax incentives of up to 45% for eligible activities.

 As an R&D specialist, I recommend seeking out an appropriate expert to ensure you maximise your claim whilst meeting the various compliance obligations.
-If you spend less than $500,000 in an income year on R&D activities, Nifty Forms is a brilliant option.
-An online platform, built and backed by PwC, Nifty Forms enables startups and early stage companies to easily, and affordably, access PwC expertise when completing their R&D claim.
+If you spend less than $500,000 in an income year on R&D activities, Nifty Grants is a brilliant option.
+An online platform, built and backed by PwC, Nifty Grants enables startups and early stage companies to easily, and affordably, access PwC expertise when completing their R&D claim.

 If you’re unsure whether your activities qualify for the R&D Tax Incentive have look here, or alternatively please feel free to reach out to me if you have any questions.